rodrgo/OpenPH/README.md

 The script will do its best to automatically generate a `config` file (in the `src/matlab` folder) with your system and GPU parameters.
 If this fails, please look at `src/matlab` and fill in the blanks.

+By default, OpenPH uses GPU `0`.
+An option to choose the GPU will be added in subsequent releases.

 ### Numerics

 The following programs are required to build the dependencies and run the numerics: `cmake`, `make`, `ant`, `java`, `openmp`, `epstopdf`.